DataDog/integrations-core/rabbitmq/README.md

     logs_enabled: true
     ```

-3. Add this configuration setup to your `rabbitmq.d/conf.yaml` file to start collecting your RabbitMQ logs:
+3. Add this configuration block to your `rabbitmq.d/conf.yaml` file to start collecting your RabbitMQ logs:

   ```
   logs: